Why First Majestic Silver Corp. (AG)’s Most Recent Report Reveals Some Hints About Its Future

 AG’s Market Performance

-AG stocks went down by -0.35% for the week, with a monthly jump of 3.09% and a quarterly performance of -7.13%, while its annual performance rate touched 1.71%.
-The volatility ratio for the week stands at 4.29% while the volatility levels for the past 30 days are set at 4.01% for First Majestic Silver Corp..
-The simple moving average for the period of the last 20 days is 6.44% for AG stocks with a simple moving average of 15.05% for the last 200 days.
+AG stocks went up by 25.41% for the week, with a monthly jump of 29.36% and a quarterly performance of 22.94%, while its annual performance rate touched 26.74%.
+The volatility ratio for the week stands at 4.82% while the volatility levels for the past 30 days are set at 4.28% for First Majestic Silver Corp..
+The simple moving average for the period of the last 20 days is 19.59% for AG stocks with a simple moving average of 32.22% for the last 200 days.

 Analysts’ Opinion of AG